Posted on 05/04/2021

 The skin’s natural protection mechanism is to inject melanin or pigment like an umbrella over the cell nucleus, to try to prevent DNA damage.
 Unfortunately too much UV oxidises the melanin, creating the freckles or dark spots, and will still damage skin cell DNA.
 Once the DNA has mutated, it will keep repeating this cell mutation.
 Issues with redness and veins are also heavily influenced by UV damage - UV breaks down collagen and elastin fibres, thinning the skin and making the deeper lying vascular network more obvious, compromising the capillary walls, creating dilated capillaries.
 Excessive exposure to UV also creates water loss from the skin, dehydration then leads to diminished skin cell function, which leads to less natural protection, further oxidation and more damage.

-2. IPL consult and Test Patch (this is not only crucial for safety but also to treat you at an optimal level for the best results)
+2. One month later, IPL consult and Test Patch (this is not only crucial for safety but also to treat you at an optimal level for the best results)

 4. One month later 2nd IPL treatment